-jGirls Magazine accepts submissions on an ongoing basis from from self-identifying Jewish teenage girls ages 13-19.
-You can submit articles, essays, fiction, poetry, humor, photographs, music, videos, artwork and other creative materials.
+jGirls Magazine accepts submissions on an ongoing basis from self-identifying Jewish teenage girls ages 13-19.
+You can submit articles, essays, fiction, poetry, cultural reviews, humor, photographs, music, videos, artwork and other creative materials.
 You can submit as often as you’d like.

 - Body image